afeng9889/YouTube_Trends_Project/README.md

 # YouTube_Trends_Project
-# predit Characteristics and trending move from high to low Trending Videos
+# Predit Characteristics and trending move from high to low Trending Videos